Brennvo/uibuilder/README.md

 Unlike React.js UIBuilder is just a templating library and so does not do automatic screen updates.
 When using UIBuilder you typically use jQuery to update the screen manually.

 ### Why not just use React?
 UIBuilder is just a templating library and is therefore much simpler than React.
-You are in control.
+UIBuilder is not a framework, so it doesn't control the behavior of the application---you do.

 UIBuilder does not use any React.js code.